ohirose/bcpd/README.md

 Tab- and comma-separated files are accepted, and the extensions of input files MUST be `.txt`.
 If your file is space-delimited, convert it to a tab- or comma-separated file using Excel, MATLAB, or R, for example.
+Do not insert any tab (or comma) symbol after the last column.
 If the file names of target and source point sets are `X.txt` and `Y.txt`, these arguments can be omitted.

 ### Tuning parameters